 To learn a traditional bujutsu, koryu or comprehensive martial art is something to approach as a serious endeavor.
-Learning a martial art is not a hobby.
-Although many might pursue learning one with a hobbyist mentality, in the end, you wind up playing and not deep learning as its meant to be done.
+Learning martial arts is not a hobby.
+Although many might pursue learning one with a hobbyist mentality, in the end, you wind up playing and not deep learning as it's meant to be done.
 It is often not what one wants to hear, but learning classical martial arts is a serious endeavor.
 It might be fun to learn a sport martial art as a hobby.
-Some sport martial art that gets you moving and thinking is beneficial.
+Some sport martial art that gets you moving about and thinking is beneficial.
 To excel in their techniques and study bujutsu properly, these deeper classical arts require strict physical, mental and spiritual discipline, and dedication.

 You must have time.
 You need to have the time to devote to whatever training is required in the particular discipline that you have chosen to study.
 How much time will you need to study bujutsu?
 That depends on how much you want to learn and how well you want to learn it.
 There is a base time of four hours per week.
 That is the very minimum I would estimate for an average ryu-ha (school).
 Ten to twenty hours a week would be better.
 Not just for physical practice but for other studying and contemplation that is required.